CARL – The Competency Assessment for Responsible Leadership

 Pedagogically trained and experienced faculty can look at a class of students take a ‘before-after’ assessment, in order to understand blind spots and learning opportunities at the beginning of a course.
 Such insight may serve as an additional measure to understand the impact of any learning intervention over a given period at the end of the course.

-A simple way to measure Responsible Leadership competencies for individuals or groups
+A simple way for you to measure Responsible Leadership competencies for individuals or groups

 A concrete way of tracking the effectiveness of Responsible Leadership education

-An effective way of evaluating the impact and identifying the gaps in Responsible Leadership training offerings
+An effective way of evaluating the impact and the gaps in Responsible Leadership training offerings

 CARL is a multi stakeholder initiative endorsed by: